 Multivariate Calculus & Differential Equations

-Multivariate Calculus and Differential Equations will cover a number of other topics beyond the AP Calculus BC curriculum, including calculating volumes by using shells, surfaces of revolution, and centers of mass and centroids.
-The course also explores topics that are studied in a typical college-level third semester calculus course, including vectors and vector valued functions, differentiation in several variables, optimization in several variables, multiple integration, and line and surface integrals.
+Multivariate Calculus & Differential Equations investigates calculus with different coordinate systems and multiple variables, following a discussion-based format covering both analog and digital methods.
+The course explores topics that are studied in a typical college-level third semester calculus course, including vectors and vector-valued functions, non-Cartesian coordinate systems, differentiation in several variables, optimization in several variables, multiple variable integration, and line and surface integrals.
 The course concludes with an introduction to differential equations.
-Topics may include solving exact first-order equations, solving second-order homogeneous and non-homogeneous linear equations, and exploring applications to various scientific fields.
+Topics may include solving exact first-order equations, solving second-order homogeneous and non-homogeneous linear equations, and exploring applications to various fields.